 Tab Function Results Displays the results of the test and any error conditions encountered.

 Errors Displays error conditions encountered, error codes, and the problem description.
 Help Describes the test and may indicate requirements for running the test.
-Configuration Displays your hardware configuration for the selected device.

-The Dell Diagnostics obtains configuration information for all devices from the system setup program, memory, and various internal tests, and it displays the information in the device list in the left pane of the screen.
+On Displays your hardware configuration for the selected device.
+The Dell Diagnostics obtains configuration information for all devices from system setup, memory, and various internal tests, and it displays the information in the device list in the left pane of the screen.
 The device list may not display the names of all the components installed on your computer or all devices attached to your computer.
 Parameters Allows you to customize the test by changing the test settings.

-- 4. When the tests are completed, if you are running the Dell Diagnostics from the Drivers and Utilities CD, remove the CD. - 5.
-When the tests are completed, close the test screen to return to the Main Menu screen.
-To exit the Dell Diagnostics and restart the computer, close the Main Menu screen.
+- 4. When the tests are completed, if you are running the Dell Diagnostics from the Drivers and Utilities CD, remove the CD. - When the tests are complete, close the test screen to return to the Main Menu screen.
+To exit the Dell Diagnostics and restart the computer, close the